Nearby Special Lagrangians: Fukaya Categories

+\l{sec: cotangent} Let $Q$ be a closed connected manifold, and $X\subset T^*Q$ a compact disc sub-bundle.
+Identify again the non-compact fibre $T^*_qQ$ over a point $q\in Q$ with the compact fibre in $X$ over the same point.
+Recall that the wrapped Floer group $HW_\ex^*(T_q^*Q,T_q^*Q)$ may be computed by using a result of Abbondandolo, Portaluri and Schwarz \cite[Theorem 7.1]{APS}: there is a $\Z$-graded $\k$-algebra isomorphism \e\l{HW based loop, intro} HW_\ex^*(T_q^*Q,T_q^*Q)\cong H_{-*}(\Om_qQ,\k)\e where $\Om_qQ$ denotes the based loop space and $H_{-*}(\Om_qQ)$ is non-positively graded.
+We shall not need an $A_\iy$ lift of \eq{HW based loop, intro} as treated by the first author \cite{Ab3}.

-\l{sec: remaining proofs} In this section we prove Theorem \ref{thm: single-deg obj} and Proposition \ref{prop: finite cover}.
-We fix a closed connected manifold $Q$ and we use the material in the last section with $X=T^*Q.$ To define the Fukaya categories $\cF(T^*Q),$ $\cW(T^*Q)$ we do the following: \iz \item We take the background class on $T^*Q$ to be the pull-back by the projection $T^*Q\to Q$ of the Stiefel--Whitney class $w_2(Q)\in H^2(Q,\Z_2).$ So the zero-section $Q\subset T^*Q$ has a relatively spin structure, and we give it a natural one which we shall define shortly below. \item Take the $\Z$-grading of $T^*Q$ to be that by the complexification of a squared real volume form on $Q.$ So there exist $\Z$-gradings of $Q.$ We include in $\cF(T^*Q)$ the object supported on $Q$ with the trivial rank-one local system and the trivial bounding cochain. \item We give $T^*Q$ the standard Liouville $1$-form $\la$ so that $Q$ is an exact Lagrangian.
-We fix a point $q\in Q$ and include in $\cW(T^*Q)$ the object supported on the fibre $T_q^*Q$ with the trivial relative spin structure, an arbitrary $\Z$-grading, the trivial rank-one unitary local system and the trivial bounding cochain. \iz Here is the natural relative spin structure on $Q$: \begin{lem} The Lagrangian $Q\subset T^*Q$ has a relative spin structure such that the $\pi_1Q$ representation on $HF^*(Q,T_q^*Q)$ is trivial.
-If $\k$ has characteristic $2$ this representation is automatically trivial. \end{lem} \begin{proof} If $\k$ has characteristic $2$ then $Q$ defines first an object of the exact Fukaya category over $\Z_2$ and the $\pi_1Q$ representation on $HF^*(Q,T_q^*Q)$ makes sense over $\Z_2.$ But this is automatically trivial because $\Z_2$ has only one unit.
+To define the Fukaya categories $\cF(X),$ $\cW(X)$ we do the following: \iz \item We take the background class on $T^*Q$ to be the pull-back by the projection $T^*Q\to Q$ of the Stiefel--Whitney class $w_2(Q)\in H^2(Q,\Z/2\Z).$ So the zero-section $Q\subset T^*Q$ has a relative spin structure, and we give it a natural one which we shall define shortly below. \item Take the $\Z$-grading of $T^*Q$ to be that by the complexification of a squared real volume form on $Q.$ So there exist $\Z$-gradings of $Q.$ We include in $\cF(X)$ the object supported on $Q$ with the trivial rank-one local system and the trivial bounding cochain. \item We give $T^*Q$ the standard Liouville $1$-form $\la$ so that $Q$ is an exact Lagrangian.
+We fix a point $q\in Q$ and include in $\cW(T^*Q)$ the object supported on the fibre $T_q^*Q$ with the trivial relative spin structure, an arbitrary $\Z$-grading, the trivial rank-one local system and the trivial bounding cochain. \iz Here is the natural relative spin structure on $Q.$ Note that the $\fm^2$ operator $HW^0(T_q^*Q,T_q^*Q)\times HF^*(T_q^*Q,Q)\to HF^*(Q,T_q^*Q)$ and the isomorphism $HW^0(T_q^*Q,T_q^*Q)\cong\La[\pi_1(Q,q)]$ defines a representation $\pi_1(Q,q)\to \GL HF^*(Q,T_q^*Q).$ We often put $\pi_1Q=\pi_1(Q,q)$ for short. \begin{lem}\l{lem: torsor} The Lagrangian $Q\subset T^*Q$ has a relative spin structure such that the $\pi_1Q$ representation on $HF^*(T_q^*Q,Q)$ is trivial.
+If $\k$ has characteristic $2$ this representation is automatically trivial. \end{lem} \begin{proof} If $\k$ has characteristic $2$ then $Q$ defines an object of the exact Fukaya category over $\Z/2\Z$ and the $\pi_1Q$ representation on $HF^*(T_q^*Q,Q)$ makes sense over $\Z/2\Z.$ But this is automatically trivial because $\Z/2\Z$ has only one unit.